Rescue of Bat 21 Bravo: Daylight evacuation

 News reporters were very aware of the intense rescue efforts to bring Hambleton home.
 When the rescue team and Hambleton arrived at Dong Ha, a reporter commented to Norris, "It must have been tough out there.
 I bet you wouldn't do that again."
 Norris replied, "An American was down in enemy territory.
 Of course I'd do it again."

-From Dong Ha, Hambleton was transported via US Army 571st Dustoff helicopter, Lt.
-Ken Warner Aircraft Commander (Dustoff 502) to 95th Evacuation Hospital, Da Nang.
-He was shortly afterward evacuated to the hospital at Clark Air Force Base in the Philippines where he recuperated for a month.
+From Dong Ha, Hambleton was transported via US Army 571st Dustoff helicopter to the 95th Evacuation Hospital, Da Nang.
+He was shortly afterward evacuated to the hospital at Clark Air Force Base in the Philippines, where he recuperated for a month.

 Norris began to plan for the rescue of Walker, still more than a kilometer behind front lines.
 Walker managed to evade capture for almost 11 days when on the night of 18 April, without FAC coverage, he moved on his own accord and ran into a local villager who alerted the North Vietnamese.
-They began tracking him and the next morning the FAC saw NVA very near Walker's position.
-Walker radioed the FAC that rescue should not be attempted because NVA forces were closing in and he was under fire.
-Bilk 36, an OV-10A flown by FAC 1st Lt.
-Mickey Fain, reported that Walker was surrounded by more than 20 NVA soldiers and shortly afterward saw his body lying in the grass.
+They began tracking him and the next morning the FAC saw PAVN very near Walker's position.
+Walker radioed the FAC that rescue should not be attempted because PAVN forces were closing in and he was under fire.
+Bilk 36, an OV-10A reported that Walker was surrounded by more than 20 PAVN soldiers and shortly afterward saw his body lying in the grass.
 Walker's body was never recovered.